Addressing Congress, Ukrainian President Zelensky pleads for military aid

 “I understand the need from the Ukrainian perspective,” said Sen. Lindsey O. Graham (R-S.C.).
 “But when the president and his team indicate that that would be an escalation that would involve the potential conflict between NATO members and Russia, he’s right.”

-Zelensky also called for new economic actions against Russia, including closing American ports to all Russian goods, pressuring those U.S. companies still doing business in Russia to withdraw and sanctioning “all politicians in the Russian Federation who remain in their offices and do not cut ties with those who are responsible for the aggression against Ukraine.”
+Zelensky also called for new economic actions against Russia, including closing American ports to all Russian goods, pressuring those U.S. companies still doing business in Russia to withdraw, and imposing sanctions on “all politicians in the Russian Federation who remain in their offices and do not cut ties with those who are responsible for the aggression against Ukraine.”

 “New packages of sanctions are needed constantly every week until the Russian military machine stops,” he said, calling for a more complete Western withdrawal from the Russian economy “because it is flooded with our blood.”

 The Biden administration worked with allies to implement a wide-ranging sanctions package in the immediate aftermath of the Russian invasion on Feb.
-24, including effectively ending a major gas pipeline into Central Europe, freezing much of Russia’s foreign currency reserves and imposing sanctions specifically on Putin, his inner circle and dozens of wealthy oligarchs.
+24, including effectively ending a major gas pipeline into Central Europe, freezing much of Russia’s foreign currency reserves, and imposing sanctions specifically on Putin, his inner circle and dozens of wealthy oligarchs.
 Since then, Biden has moved under congressional pressure to ban Russian oil and gas imports to the United States and to strip Russia of trade preferences it has enjoyed for a decade.

 Among the armaments that the United States has provided to Ukraine over the past year are more than 600 Stinger antiaircraft missiles, roughly 2,600 Javelin anti-armor missiles, 200 grenade launchers and nearly 40 million rounds of ammunition, according to a White House official.
 Biden is expected to announce on Wednesday an additional $800 million in security assistance to Ukraine, bringing the total aid announced in the past week to $1 billion.

-White House press secretary Jen Psaki said Tuesday that the Biden administration has no plans to change its posture on a no-fly zone or providing the Polish fighter jets, citing a risk of a direct clash between U.S. and Russian forces.
+White House press secretary Jen Psaki said Tuesday that the Biden administration has no plans to change its posture on a no-fly zone or providing the Polish fighter jets, citing the risk of a direct clash between U.S. and Russian forces.

 “The president has to look at decisions that are made through the prism of what is in our national security interests and global security interests, and he continues to believe that a no-fly zone would be escalatory — could prompt a war with Russia,” Psaki said.